 If you are from a UK organisation working with young people who take part in an Erasmus+ project, this page will give you some useful guidance and advice.
 Please also review the Programme Guide for full details.

 Following recent events, when travelling outside the UK, we advise you and your institution to consult the Foreign, Commonwealth and Development Office (FCDO) website for foreign travel advice.
-You can also find some general guidance on our travel and accommodation webpage.

 Start Up Seminars